 Understanding the Schedules

 The columns titled “Performance Standard” provide the OEB’s performance standards for processing applications, including the expected date of issuance of the OEB’s decision.

-The procedural steps and timelines noted in red text under the columns titled “Case Schedule Days Elapsed” were determined by OEB staff based on the OEB’s performance standard and experience with similar types of applications.
+The procedural steps and timelines noted under the columns titled “Case Schedule Days Elapsed” were determined by OEB staff based on the OEB’s performance standard and experience with similar types of applications.
 The timelines noted under the column “Case Schedule Date Planned” have not been approved by the Panel and are included to illustrate the timing of the assumed subsequent procedural steps and should not be understood as indicating that decisions have been made about procedural steps – those decisions are reflected in Procedural Orders issued from time to time in the proceeding and will then appear under the column “Case Schedule Date Approved”.